sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/2024-01-16-patterns-chapter1.md

     * Each chapter starts off with introductory comments on the patterns and concludes with a section that compares and contrasts them.
     * These sections give you insight into the similarities and differences between patterns of like purpose.
 - Examine a cause of redesign.
-    * Look at the [**causes of redesign**]() to see if your problem involves one or more of them.
-Then look at the patterns that help you avoid the causes of redesign.
+    * Look at the [**causes of redesign**](https://sadoe3.github.io/design-patterns/patterns-chapter1/#common-causes-of-redesign) to see if your problem involves one or more of them.
+        + Then look at the patterns that help you avoid the causes of redesign.
-• Consider what should be variable in your design.
-This approach is the opposite of focusing on the causes of redesign.
-Instead of considering what might force a change to a design, consider what you want to be able to change without redesign.
-The focus here is on encapsulating the concept that varies, a theme of many design patterns.
-Table 1.2 lists the design aspects) that design patterns let you vary independently, thereby letting you change them without redesign.
+- Consider what should be variable in your design.
+    * This approach is the opposite of focusing on the causes of redesign.
+    * Instead of considering what might force a change to a design, consider what you want to be able to change without redesign.

-## 1.8 p29
+    * The focus here is on encapsulating the concept that varies, a theme of many design patterns.

+## How to Use a Design Pattern
+Once you've picked a design pattern, try this step-by-step approach to applying a design pattern effectively:
+1. Read the pattern once through for an **overview**
+    * Pay particular attention to the Applicability and Consequences sections to ensure the pattern is right for your problem.
+2. Go back and study the **Structure**, **Participants**, and **Collaborations** sections
+    * Make sure you understand the classes and objects in the pattern and how they relate to one another.
+3. Look at the **Sample Code** section to see a concrete example of the pattern in code
+    * Studying the code helps you learn how to implement the pattern.
+4. Choose **names for pattern participants** that are meaningful in the application context
+    * The names for participants in design patterns are usually too abstract to appear directly in an application.
+Nevertheless, it's useful to incorporate the participant name into the name that appears in the application.
+That helps make the pattern more explicit in the implementation.
+    * For example, if you use the Strategy pattern for a text compositing algorithm, then you might have classes SimpleLayoutStrategy or TeXLayoutStrategy.
+5. Define the **classes**
+    * Declare their interfaces, establish their inheritance relationships, and define the instance variables that represent data and object references.
+Identify existing classes in your application that the pattern will affect, and modify them accordingly.
+6. Define application-specific **names for operations** in the pattern
+    * Here again, the names generally depend on the application.
+Use the responsibilities and collaborations associated with each operation as a guide.
+Also, be consistent in your naming conventions.
+    * For example, you might use the "Create-" prefix consistently to denote a factory method.
+7. **Implement** the operations to carry out the **responsibilities** and collaborations in the pattern
+    * The Implementation section offers hints to guide you in the implementation.
+The examples in the Sample Code section can help as well.
+- These are just guidelines to get you started.
+    * Over time you'll develop your own way of working with design patterns.

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}